Dare Devils and Nature Lovers

 • Thinsulate warmer than down but heavy

-• Boot OUTER shells- oiled leather or plastic or they absorb moisture and freeze
+• Oiled leather or synthetic upper or they will absorb moisture and freeze

 • Put warm water bottles in boots to prevent them from freezing at night